msadeedashraf/javascript-042025-am/class_assignments/chapter_02.md

-# 💻 JavaScript Beginner Practice: Strings & Numbers
+# 💻 JavaScript Beginner Practice: Chapter 2 Strings & Numbers

 This assignment is for students who have just completed learning **strings**, **numbers**, and **variables** in JavaScript.
 It includes practical tasks to build confidence.